 The benefits of Smart Agent technology

-Smart Agents overcome the limits of algorithms.
-Rather than being pre-programmed to try and anticipate every possible scenario or relying on pre-trained models, Smart Agents creates profiles specific to each entity (cardholder, merchant, device, etc.) and adaptively learns from the activities of each entity.
-Each Smart Agent behaves according to its goals, observations, acquired knowledge, and interactions with other Smart Agents.
-Each Smart Agent pulls all relevant data across multiple channels, irrespective of data type, to produce robust virtual profiles.
-Each profile is automatically updated in real-time, and the resulting intelligence is shared across all relevant business lines (card present, card not present, ACH, wire, etc.).
-This 1-to-1 behavioral profiling provides unprecedented, omni-channel visibility into the behavior of cards and merchants.
+Smart agents do not rely on pre-programmed rules and do not try to anticipate every possible scenario.
+Instead, smart agents create profiles specific to each entity and behave according to their goals, observations, and the knowledge that they continuously acquire through their interactions with other smart agents.
+Each Smart agent pulls all relevant data across multiple channels, irrespectively to the type or format and source of the data, to produce robust virtual profiles.
+Each profile is automatically updated in real-time and the resulting intelligence is shared across the smart agents.
+This one-to-one behavioral profiling provides unprecedented, omni-channel visibility into the behavior of an entity.

 A complete fraud prevention solution should combine the benefits of existing Artificial Intelligence and Machine Learning techniques (such as Data Mining, Neural Networks, and Case-based Reasoning), with the unique capabilities of Smart Agent technology.
-The result is a comprehensive approach that is flexible and adapts to ever-changing fraud schemes.
+The result is a comprehensive approach that is intelligent, self-learning and adapts to ever-changing fraud schemes.